Arjun-M-101/youtube-lakehouse/README.md

 - dbt tests enforce grain uniqueness and business rules directly against the warehouse.
 - Full CI (pytest + `terraform fmt`/`validate` + `dbt parse`) on every push.
 - Every credential (API key, DB password) lives in Secrets Manager or an environment variable - never in a tracked file.
+- The Redshift public/private toggle dbt needs is a guarded script (`scripts/run_dbt_step.sh`) driven by a Terraform variable, not a manually-edited `.tf` file - one less way for a redeploy to end up in the wrong state.

 ## ⚖️ Trade-offs & Design Decisions